Skip to main contentSkip to navigationSkip to footer

 Science Explained

+Laser hair removal works through selective photothermolysis, where laser light is absorbed by melanin in hair follicles, converting to heat that damages the follicle.
 Understanding the science behind laser hair removal, from selective photothermolysis to permanent hair reduction and the complete treatment process.
+Learn about laser wavelengths and laser hair removal treatments.

 The Science Behind Laser Hair Removal